 “Traditional Cambodian culture does not embrace the female gender and I now know that women can change traditional roles and feel comfortable in society.
 Girls and boys must have the courage to ask questions and change gender roles.” – Coach Sophea

 Work has only just begun with Let’s Play Fair Cambodia, but already we see behavior change in both the Coaches and players.
 Arriving in Siem Reap, we did not know what to expect and if our new Coaches would be eager to be gender equity ambassadors.
-After witnessing them in action over the last three months, our expectations are car exceeded as every Coach rose to the occasion to prove their belonging as a leader in the KPI family.
+Over the last three months, every Coach rose to the occasion to prove their belonging as a leader in the KPI family.
 It is through their hard work that we can achieve true gender equity across Cambodia.

 Kids Play Cambodia Programming

 In 2018, Kids Play began its first Let’s Play Fair Cambodia program in Ang Chagn Chass, a small rural village outside of Siem Reap.
 Students attend the LPF program twice a week at the Kurata School (ages 7-12) and Stephen Mazujian Middle School (ages 13-18).
 Youth who participate in LPF are provided with the opportunity through a variety of sports to intensify supportive peer networks and to engage in more frequent and meaningful contact with peers of both genders, ultimately breaking down gender norms and misperceptions about women’s capabilities in their community and beyond.